php-tmdb/symfony/README.md

 Description
 ----------------

 A Symfony2 Bundle for use together with the [wtfzdotnet/php-tmdb-api](https://github.com/wtfzdotnet/php-tmdb-api) TMDB Wrapper.

 Status
 ----------------

-Underlying library is still progressing towards stable, however most things should already be functional.
+Underlying library is as good as stable, currently in last review.
-Please review the state as described in the [README.md](https://github.com/wtfzdotnet/php-tmdb-api/blob/develop/README.md) of [wtfzdotnet/php-tmdb-api](https://github.com/wtfzdotnet/php-tmdb-api/blob/develop/README.md).

 Configuration
 ----------------